williamMBDK/pacup/README.md

 - spacing in list script output
 - user defined package managers - a pm wrapper for config files
 - uninstall script???
+- add check for duplicate pm in get_package_managers for EXTRA_PMS